Ethir Kaatru: Plot

 Ram Narendran, a rich orphan youth, decides to end his life.
-Waiting in the railway track, he sees another man there who tries to jump on the railway track and Ram Narendran saves him.
+Waiting on the railway track, he sees another man there who tries to jump on the railway track and Ram Narendran saves him.
 This person is Jana, he lives with his parents and his little sister Geetha.
 Jana was a jobless youth and he got a job as a manager in a chit fund company with the help of Madhavan, a family friend, and paid a big amount to join the company.
 Later, the company ripped off his clients; Madhavan cheated him.
-The clients threatened the innocent Jana and they put pressure on him to pay back them.
+The clients threatened the innocent Jana and they put pressure on him to pay them back.
 Angered, Jana killed Madhavan, so he decides to commit suicide.

 Ram Narendran decides to surrender instead of him and goes to the jail voluntarily.
 Jana has a guilty conscience and he appoints S. Chandrasekaran, a lawyer, to bail Narendran out of jail.
 However, Ram Narendran would rather sacrifice his life without goals than Jana's life.
 Later, Jana meets Devaraj, the chit fund company's head, and his partners: Maasi, a politician's cousin, and a police officer's son.
 Jana challenges Devaraj to punish them.
 The next day, Jana's dead body is found on a railway track.

 Chandrasekaran publishes Ram Narendran's book and it turns out to be a huge success.
 Anita, a journalist, tries to meet him.
 Anita and S. Chandrasekaran bail Ram Narendran out of jail.
 Ram Narendran cannot accept that Jana committed suicide, so Anita and Ram Narendran start to investigate Jana's mysterious death.